 Admission to the CCC Museum is free.
 A Michigan State Parks Recreation Passport is required for entry to the park.

-From May 23 through September 7, the CCC Museum is open daily, 10 a.m. to 4:30 p.m.
-For the rest of September and through October, the museum will be open on Saturdays and Sundays, from 10 a.m. to 4:30 p.m.
+From May 28 through September 5, the CCC Museum is open daily, 10 a.m. to 4:30 p.m.
+For the rest of September and through October, the museum is open on Saturdays and Sundays, from 10 a.m. to 4:30 p.m.

 We invite you to explore our online calendar, where you'll find all Michigan Historical Center events throughout the state.

 Please allow one hour to tour the museum and the outdoor exhibits.
 The park offers the Historic Higgins Lake Nursery, camping, picnicking, hiking and swimming.
 See a map of the site.

 Pets: Pets accompanied by and under the control of their human friends are welcomed on the grounds of this site.
 Pets may not enter any building.
 For further information, please refer to the DNR web page, Pets in State Park Campgrounds.